sg893052/sonic-buildimage/L3/next_hop_group_hld.md

-    nexthop       = *prefix,           ; IP addresses separated “,” (empty indicates no gateway) ifname        = *PORT_TABLE.key,   ; zero or more separated by “,” (zero indicates no interface) vni_label     = VRF.vni            ; New Field. zero or more separated by ',' (empty value for non-vxlan next-hops) nexthop_group = NEXT_HOP_GROUP_TABLE:key, ; index within the NEXT_HOP_GROUP_TABLE seperated by "," used for recursice/ecmp routes. ( When this field is present, other fields will not be present)
+    nexthop       = *prefix,           ; IP addresses separated “,” (empty indicates no gateway) ifname        = *PORT_TABLE.key,   ; zero or more separated by “,” (zero indicates no interface) vni_label     = VRF.vni            ; New Field. zero or more separated by ',' (empty value for non-vxlan next-hops) blackhole     = BIT ; Set to 1 if this group is a blackhole (or null0). ( When this field is present, other fields will not be present) nexthop_group = NEXT_HOP_GROUP_TABLE:key, ; index within the NEXT_HOP_GROUP_TABLE seperated by "," used for recursice/ecmp routes. ( When this field is present, other fields will not be present)
 ```
 Note that the identifier for a next hop group is entirely the decision of the programming application.
 Whether this is done randomly or algorithmically is up to the application - this design imposes no requirements on this.